Adidas: Adissage

 Adissage is also a slide sandal.
-Available in black, navy, light blue, black with pink, and other assorted colors, the sandal has the trademarked three stripes on a velcro strap toward the front of the shoe.
-On the side of the shoe, toward the heel on either side, the manufacturers name appears, as well as on a round emblem in the actual heel of the footbed.
+Available in black, navy, light blue, black with pink, and other assorted colours, the sandal has the trademarked three stripes on a velcro strap toward the front of the shoe.
+On the side of the shoe, toward the heel on either side, the manufacturers name appears, as well as a round emblem in the actual heel of the footbed.
 Notably, there are tiny black massage nubs throughout the foot-bed for the purpose of massaging foot aches after sport, although popular as a casual sandal amongst non-athletes as well.

 Santiossage

 The Santiossage is a slide-style sandal.
 The sandal has the trademarked three stripes on a velcro strap toward the front of the shoe.
 Santiossage comes in black, navy, or red.
-On the side of the shoe, toward the heel on either side, the manufacturer's name appears, as well as on a round emblem in the actual heel of the foot-bed.
+On the side of the shoe, toward the heel on either side, the manufacturer's name appears, as well as a round emblem in the actual heel of the foot-bed.
 Like the Adissage there are tiny clear massage nubs throughout the foot-bed for the purpose of massaging after-sport footaches, although the sandals are worn casually among non-athletes.
 Seen through these clear nubs are Adidas's three stripes.